-Sitting in Casona Deza, this gorgeous cafe in Trujillo, I had tried all kinds of permutations and combinations to extend my tourist visa for Peru online.
+Sitting in Casona Deza, this gorgeous cafe in Trujillo, I had tried all kinds of permutations and combinations get a Peru visa extension online.

 And I had failed every time.
 All my details were correct on TAM Virtual.
 I had paid the 11.70 soles to extend my visa in a branch of Banco de Nacional, and there was nothing wrong with the receipt.
 I kept on changing the number of days I wanted to extend on Prórroga de Permanencia en Línea – PRPL F-007.

-For some reason, I had this notion that extending the visa would be a walk in the park for some reason.
+For some reason, I had this notion that getting a Peru visa extension would be a walk in the park.
 But, after seeing this error for the eighth time it seemed like a sick prank.
 Like TPing someone’s house.
 Wait, I did that in middle school actually.

 ERROR: NO SE PUEDE CONCLUIR CON EL TRÁMITE DEBIDO A QUE NO TIENE UN INGRESO REGULAR AL PAÍS